typelevel/cats-effect/docs/std/countdown-latch.md

 ---
-id: countdownlatch
+id: countdown-latch
-title: countdown latch
+title: Count Down Latch
 ---

 A one-shot concurrency primitive that blocks any fibers that wait on